-Since my favorite basketball teams to watch this year have been my oldest son’s JV high school team, my middle son’s Upward team, and my youngest son’s special needs Upward team, I was afraid I would not have too much to offer on this post.
+Since my favorite basketball teams to watch this year have been my oldest son’s high school team, my middle son’s JV team, and my youngest son’s special needs Upward team, I was afraid I would not have too much to offer on this post.

-However, since I live in a house with some fellas who love March Madness as much as I love watching them play, I thought it could be fun to share with you their bracket picks.
+However, since I live in a house with some fellas who love March Madness as much as I love watching them play, I thought it could be fun to share with you their bracketology approaches.
 I have given them pseudo-names based on the years I have spent observing their reasoning for picking winners (but if you know my family you can probably imagine who’s who).